Anchor General Insurance Review

-- Personal Injury Protection (PIP): Personal Injury Protection pays for medical expenses for you or your passengers including loss of earning and additional expenses as the result of injuries caused by a covered accident.
+- Personal Injury Protection (PIP): Personal Injury Protection pays for medical expenses for you or your passengers including loss of earning and additional costs as the result of injuries caused by a covered accident.

-- Uninsured / Underinsured Motorist—Bodily Injury: Uninsured/underinsured motorist coverage pays for injuries to you or your passengers cause by an uninsured driver or a driver who does not have the state’s legal required limits of liability coverage.
+- Uninsured / Underinsured Motorist—Bodily Injury: Uninsured/underinsured motorist coverage pays for injuries to you or your passengers caused by an uninsured driver or a driver who does not have the state’s legal required limits of liability coverage.

 - Uninsured / Underinsured Motorist—Property Damage: This is the same principal as the uninsured/underinsured bodily injury coverage except that it will pay for property damage to your vehicle caused by an uninsured or underinsured motorist.

 - Comprehensive: Comprehensive coverage pays for things “other” than a collision such as theft, fire vandalism less your deductible amount.

 - Collision: Collision coverage pays for damages to your vehicle caused by an auto accident less your deductible amount.